-Stay safe as our communities reopen
+Stay safe as the pandemic continues

 As you and your family venture out, the best way to keep you and others safe is to continue the measures recommended by the Center for Disease Prevention (CDC).